Traffic laws: The Highway Traffic Act

 Always use hand signals when turning and stopping to communicate actions to motorists and ensure intentions are visible and predictable.

-125 (1) The driver of a left-hand drive motor vehicle or the operator of a bicycle, power-assisted bicycle, moped or mobility vehicle giving a hand signal shall do so from the left side of the vehicle and
+125 (1) The driver of a left-hand drive motor vehicle or the operator of a bicycle, power-assisted bicycle or moped giving a hand signal shall do so from the left side of the vehicle and

 a. to signify a left turn, shall extend his or her left arm horizontally from the vehicle;